xs23823/PocketDVDNet/SETUP.md

 ```

-## 4. Initialize Shift-Net Submodule
+## 4. Initialise Shift-Net Submodule

 The Shift-Net teacher model is included as a git submodule.
-If you cloned with `--recursive`, it's already initialized.
+If you cloned with `--recursive`, it's already there.
 Otherwise, run:

 ```bash
 git submodule update --init --recursive
 ```

-This clones the ShiftNet repository into `Shift-Net/` at the repo root.

 ## 5. ShiftNet Teacher Model & Checkpoint